StarRocks/docs/faq/loading/Insert_into_faq.md

 ## The error "execute timeout" occurs when I run the INSER INTO SELECT command to load a large volume of data

 By default, the query timeout duration is 300s.
 You can set the `query_timeout` parameter to extend this duration.
-The unit is second.